CONTEST INFORMATION (posted 2/19/25)

 Make sure to allow plenty of time to warm up and locate your performance room(s).
 It is a good idea to be at the room early.
 Ensemble members should communicate with everyone involved and come up with the best plan for the day.
 Being prepared will help increase the best possible warm-up and performance for the day.

-Originals to all solos and ensembles that belong to the school will be passed out before the contest (either Thursday, February 29th or at the contest site that morning) through Mr. Hillock, Mr. Gartner, Mr. Stevenson, Mr. Jensen, and Mr. Martin.
+Originals to all solos and ensembles that belong to the school will be passed out before the contest (either Thursday, February 27th or at the contest site that morning) through Mr. Hillock, Mr. Gartner, Mr. Stevenson, Mr. Jensen, Mr. Martin and Mrs. Johnson.
 Scores for ensembles will be given to the leader of each group.
 Do not lose this music - you cannot perform without the original score or solo part.
 The judge looks at the original while you are performing.
 After your performance, quietly and patiently wait in the back of the room for the judge to return the original to you.
 Do not talk to a judge at any time unless the judge first talks to you.
 Do not leave until the music is returned.
 Do not wrinkle or mangle this music.
 It needs to be kept in good condition for future use.
 Any lost or damaged music that belongs to the school will be replaced at the expense of the student.
 ALL STUDENTS MUST RETURN SCHOOL ORIGINALS ON THE FOLLOWING MONDAY.

 All instrument cases should have a tag with your name, contact information, and school on it.